-The over 50s Australians outspend millennials in entertainment, auto, health, travel and almost every other category but 94 per cent dislike the way brands, organisations and marketers communicate with them.

-Of all the marketing briefs received during the past 12 months, WPP AUNZ estimates that only two per cent of them focus on targeting over 50s.
+New Zealand's over 50s outspend millennials in entertainment, auto, health, travel and almost every other category but 94 per cent dislike the way brands, organisations and marketers communicate with them.
+Of all the marketing briefs received during the past 12 months, WPP AUNZ estimates that only two per cent of them focused on targeting over 50s.
 This demonstrates a stunning lack of understanding and respect for the audience.
 Not to mention an alarming lack of attention on those who have the most money to spend.